NVIDIA/JAX-Toolbox/rosetta/rosetta/projects/pax/README.md

 Note that packing is currently not supported when using TE.
 All configs disable packing by default, but beware that if packing is manually enabled, training with TE will error.

+## Native FP8
+Rosetta Pax containers also provide support for native FP8 through XLA.
+Enabling FP8 can be done by adding the following command-line flag to `paxml/contrib/gpu/scripts_gpu/run_pile_singlenode.sh`: `--fdl.USE_FP8=True`.
+When using native FP8, TE must be disabled.
+For a detailed explanation of native FP8 support in Pax, as well as a comparison between native FP8 and TE FP8, please refer to the [NATIVE_FP8](https://github.com/NVIDIA/JAX-Toolbox/blob/main/rosetta/docs/NATIVE_FP8.md) documentation.

 ## XLA Flags
 We recommend setting the following XLA flags when running experiments: